Frank Colonnelli Partner

 Represented an international high fashion brand with stores located throughout the world.
 Frank’s client was sued in federal court for alleged violations under the Fair Labor Standards Act for failure to pay overtime wages.
 After investigating the case and conducting preliminary discovery, he revealed facts to support summary judgment in favor of the client, which leveraged the Plaintiff into settling this matter for a nominal value and the case was dismissed with prejudice.

-Represented various corporate officers, directors and counsel in publically traded and private companies in various derivative actions filed by shareholders in the state courts of New York and Florida.
+Represented various corporate officers, directors and counsel in publicly traded and private companies in various derivative actions filed by shareholders in the state courts of New York and Florida.
 In these cases, Plaintiffs sought millions of dollars in damages and alleged claims of fraud, corporate mismanagement, market manipulation and financial reporting irregularities.
 Frank, along with his partners, were successful in concluding each of these cases favorably for his clients in dismissing many of the claims and/or through negotiating favorable settlements.
 In one case, dismissal was affirmed on appeal.

 Represented an insurance brokerage firm that was sued for failing to procure certain insurance coverage.
 Plaintiff asserted various claims for breach of contract and negligence and sought damages in excess of $1.5 million.
 Frank was successful in having the court enter final summary judgment in favor of his client, denying all relief and damages sought by the Plaintiff and finding there was no liability.